tooltwist/pastac-login/README.md

 This should be the name of a function defined within the scope of your application, which takes a single parameter, which must be specifed as `name` in the HTML tag.

     $scope.giveGreeting = function(name) {
       alert('Hello ' + name);
     };

 ## Styling
-The styles used in this component are documented [here](https://tooltwist.github.io/pastac-example-component/).

-Feel free to override these styles with your own stylesheet.
+The styles used in this component are documented [here](https://tooltwist.github.io/pastac-example-component/) - feel free to override them with your own stylesheet.

 ## Contributing
 This project is built using Gulp.
-You can build using `gulp install`, clean up using `gulp clean`.
-To test the component using test/index.html run `gulp serve`.
+You can build using `gulp install`, clean up using `gulp clean`, interact with the component (see test/index.html) using `gulp serve`, and run unit tests using Karma run `gulp test`.

-To run unit tests using Karma run `gulp test`.
-The `gulp testloop` command waits for files to change and re-runs these tests automatically.
+The `gulp testloop` command re-runs the unit tests any time source files are changed.

 See CONTRIBUTING.md for more details.